slipstream/SlipStreamDocumentation/documentation/developer_guide/configuration_files.md

     /etc/slipstream/
     ~/.slipstream/

-Inside this structure of the expected configuration is a follows:
+Inside this structure of the expected configuration is as follows:

 | Configuration file    | Meaning                                |
 |:----------------------|:---------------------------------------|